Canop/broot/website/docs/install-br.md

 When it's done, you can do `br` to launch broot, and typing <kbd>alt</kbd><kbd>enter</kbd> will cd for you.

-Supported shells today are bash, zsh, fish, and nushell.
+Supported shells today are bash, zsh, fish, nushell, and powershell.

+!!!
+Note
+	**Windows users:** broot may need additional rights at first use in order to write its configuration file.
+You may also have to allow script execution (`set-executionpolicy unrestricted`)

 # Retry the automatic installation